 If you’re looking to decide between certain types of shipping, or to find carriers that offer a type of shipping you think will benefit your company, we recommend utilizing a freight broker’s expertise.
 At the very minimum, they’ll be able to point you in the right direction.

-With the many parts of the shipping industry, LTL and FTL stand to be the most dominant types of shipping.
+With the many parts of the shipping industry, LTL and TL stand to be the most dominant types of shipping.
 One is aimed at established businesses with massive shipping budgets, while the other towards smaller-medium sized businesses.
-The rarer PTL isn’t in the same running as LTL and FTL, but it can be a hidden gem for a company that can utilize it.
+The rarer PTL isn’t in the same running as LTL and TL, but it can be a hidden gem for a company that can utilize it.
 If that’s you, then reach out to a freighter or broker and see what PTL can do for you!